 Do I need an adapter in St Lucia?
 (US/UK)

 If you are travelling from the UK then you will be pleased to know that the household voltage in St Lucia is the same as the UK.
 The plug socket itself is a three-prong type such as you see in the UK.

-If you are travelling from the US then you will need to make sure that you have an adaptor.
+If you are travelling from Florida or other parts of the US, then you will need to make sure that you have an adaptor.

 Can I drink the water in St Lucia?

 Those who are having a holiday in St Lucia will be pleased to know that you can turn the tap on and enjoy the water.
 The only thing that you might find is that the flavour is slightly different to what you may be used to, this is due to the chlorine that is used to make sure that the water is safe.